matomo-org/developer-documentation/docs/4.x/apis.md

 ###  Strong Type

 We recommend avoiding using strong type in API request functions.
-If the input is not correct, it could cause fatal errors when you expect regular error messages as a response
+If the inputs are not correct that could cause fatal errors when you expect regular error messages as a response

 Avoid:
 ```php